 In 30 years, Mary Ellen Sheets has taken her sons’ small moving business and driven it to an international corporation with more than 2,800 trucks and 380 locations worldwide.
 After her sons, Brig Sorber and Jon Sorber, left for college, the business continued to receive numerous requests so Sheets decided to take it over.
 She purchased an old moving truck for $350 – the only money she ever invested in the company – and hired two movers.
 The business grew steadily and Sheets’ entrepreneurial spirit became well known in the Lansing area.
 Eventually, she quit her state government job (foregoing her retirement) to put 100 percent into her thriving moving business.
 She awarded the first franchise to her daughter, Melanie Bergeron, a year later.
 It was located in Atlanta, Ga.

 By 1989, Sheets had developed the business into the first and only local moving franchise in the country.
 Last year, TWO MEN AND A TRUCK®/INTERNATIONAL, Inc.’s annual revenue was more than $400 million.

 Sheets considers herself fortunate to have all three children actively involved in running the company.
-Brig Sorber is currently executive chairman, Melanie Bergeron acts as chair of the board of directors, and Jon Sorber is executive vice president.
+Brig Sorber is the currently the chief brand officer.
+Melanie Bergeron acts as chair of the board of directors, and Jon Sorber is executive vice president.

 “When I look back, I can’t believe this all happened,” she says.
 “I am in shock and so grateful.
 I definitely think this is the American dream.
 We live in a wonderful country.”